5 Questions With Renata Sans De Negri

 1. What is the Junior League?
 Share what the group does and what its mission is.

-Each one of us has a different way to give to JLBR and to our community.
-We are an organization that welcomes all women who value our Mission of promoting voluntarism, developing the potential of women and improving the community through effective action of trained volunteers.
+Junior League of Boca Raton is an organization of women committed to promoting voluntarism, developing the potential of women and improving communities through the effective action and leadership of trained volunteer.
+The Junior League welcomes all women who value our Mission.
 We are committed to inclusive environments of diverse individuals, organizations and communities.

 Junior League of Boca Raton